website Translator

 "T" is the total time of the test expressed in minutes and fractions of a minute.

-For an estimate of your VO2max enter the duration of the test and then select the 'Calculate' button.
+To estimate your VO2 max, using the above equations, enter the test's duration and then select the 'Calculate' button.

 Time minutes